MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 ## Backwards compatibility

-Dapps that do not support EIP-6963 can still detect MetaMask through the `window.ethereum` provider.
+Dapps that do not support EIP-6963 can still detect MetaMask using the `window.ethereum` provider.
-However, we recommend adding support (or simply using the SDK) to improve the user experience for multiple installed wallets.
+However, we recommend adding support to improve the user experience for multiple installed wallets.
 Read more about [EIP-6963 backwards compatibility](https://eips.ethereum.org/EIPS/eip-6963#backwards-compatibility).